kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## How can I allocate maximum resources to minikube?

-Setting the `memory` and `cpus` flags on the start command to `nolimit` will use maximum available resources:
+Setting the `memory` and `cpus` flags on the start command to `max` will use maximum available resources:
 ```
-minikube start --memory=nolimit --cpus=nolimit
+minikube start --memory=max --cpus=max
 ```